 This project was introduced to Oceanco by Burgess who also provided technical consultancy and project management throughout the entire build process.

-She represents a number of firsts in yachting, not only for her size, but also the fact that she is a fully turn-key project completely outfitted at delivery including all owner’s supplies such as tenders, spares, watersports equipment, china, crystal, silverware, table linen, sheets, loose furniture, and cushions.
-She offers a fully certified helicopter operating deck forward with a concealed mooring deck below.
+The boat represents a number of firsts in yachting, not only for its size, but also the fact that it is a fully turn-key project completely outfitted at delivery.
+Included in the package, all the owner’s supplies such as tenders, spares, watersports equipment, china, crystal, silverware, table linen, sheets, loose furniture, and cushions.
+The yacht offers a fully certified helicopter operating deck forward with a concealed mooring deck below.

-A visual and technological feat, Jubilee will be undergoing sea trials in the North Sea and is scheduled to cruise the Mediterranean during the summer season.www.oceancoyacht.com
+A visual and technological feat, Jubilee will be undergoing sea trials in the North Sea and is scheduled to cruise the Mediterranean during the summer season.